Open Source · MIT · v0.13.0

 v1.0 — Stable API + cross-repo coordination

 Frozen public API, versioned REST endpoints, migration guides.
 Coordination across multiple repositories from a single MQTT broker.
+Phase 5 multi-instance via Redis pub/sub for membership cache invalidation + token_epoch reads + rate-limit + sweeper leader election.

 Date TBD Follow on GitHub